PatrickMcGrath29/quotes/content/quotes/kjqeqtc1_f.md

 ---
 uuid: kjqeqtc1_f
 text: >-
-  To be a living sacrifice will in move all my time.
+  To be a living sacrifice will involve all my time.
 God wants me to live every minute for Him in accordance with His will and purpose, sixty minutes of every hour, twenty-four hours of every day, being available to Him.
 No time can be considered as my own, or as “off-duty” or “free”.
 I cannot barter with God